Peggy Cramer

-Peggy Corrine Cramer (June 27, 1937 – August 4, 2016) was a catcher who played for the South Bend Blue Sox of the All-American Girls Professional Baseball League in 1954.
+Peggy Corrine Cramer (June 27, 1937 – August 4, 2016) was an American catcher who played for the South Bend Blue Sox of the All-American Girls Professional Baseball League (AAGPBL) in 1954.
 Listed at 5' 4", 125 lb., she batted and threw right handed.

 Cramer was just 16-years old when she joined the league in its last season.
 After the league folded, she went on to become a teacher for the next 28 years.

 In 1988, Cramer became part of Women in Baseball; a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.